“Space: the Final Frontier.”

 And I didn’t find that true of Shatner himself.
 He jokes about his role as Kirk and says “I don’t know anything” at one point, clearly daunted by the knowledge of the scientists.
 At the film’s end he surmises, ” Even to the people smarter than me the future will always be mysterious.
 There will always be questions unanswered.”

-In a voiceover, he quotes Shakespeare’s lines, spoken by Jacques in As You Like it:
+In a voiceover, he quotes Shakespeare’s lines from As You Like it:

 All the world’s a stage,And all the men and women merely players;They have their exits and their entrances;And one man in his time plays many parts,… Last scene of all,That ends this strange eventful history,Is second childishness and mere oblivion.